StockSharp/doc/en/topics/terminal/user_interface/components/conditional_orders.md

 ![Terminal Orders conditional panel 01](../../../../images/terminal_orders_conditional_panel_01.png)

 When you click the **Order Registration** button, a window appears.
-To register a new conditional order, you have to fill it out and click the **Send** button.
+To register a new conditional order, fill it out and click **Send**.

 ![Terminal Orders conditional panel 02](../../../../images/terminal_orders_conditional_panel_02.png)

 When you click the **Change Order** button, a window appears.
-To change the conditional order, you have to make the required changes and click the **Send** button.
+To change the conditional order, make the required changes and click **Send**.

 ![Terminal Orders conditional panel 03](../../../../images/terminal_orders_conditional_panel_03.png)